plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.3.1 Attendance

-All Cercle Members of a Cercle may participate in its Gouvernance Meetings.
-The acting Facilitator and Secretary may also participate even if they are not Cercle Members of the Cercle.
-In that case, they become temporary Cercle Members for the duration of the meeting.
+All Membres de Cercle of a Cercle may participate in its Gouvernance Meetings.
+The acting Facilitator and Secretary may also participate even if they are not Membres de Cercle of the Cercle.
+In that case, they become temporary Membres de Cercle for the duration of the meeting.

 As a Cercle Rep for a Cercle, you may invite any Associé to join the Gouvernance Meeting of any Cercle immediately containing your Cercle.
 You may only extend this invitation to one Associé at a time, and only to aid in the processing of a specific Tension affecting the Cercle you represent.
 You must sense this Tension yourself as well, and believe it makes sense to process in the Cercle.
 Your invited guest becomes a temporary Cercle Member for the duration of the meeting, or until you withdraw the invitation.
 Your guest may represent your Cercle along with you in the meeting, but only while processing that specific Tension.